 State senator promotes affordable higher education

-State Senator Jamie Eldridge, several University of Massachusetts students and a faculty member participated in a public forum on Eldridge’s new bill, S. 681, “an act promoting access to debt-free public higher education.”
+State Senator Jamie Eldridge participated in a public forum on his new bill, S. 681, entitled “An Act Promoting Access to Debt-Free Public Higher Education,” along with several students and faculty.

-S.681 proposes that the commonwealth will “pay the tuition and mandatory curriculum fees or course fees” not covered by state or federal grants, or other existing financial aid systems.
-Eligible students must be in-state residents who have graduated from a high school in the commonwealth and have an annual family income of $200,000 or less.
+S.681 proposes that the Commonwealth will “pay the tuition and mandatory curriculum fees or course fees” not covered by state and federal grants, or other existing financial aid systems.
+Eligible students must be in-state residents who have graduated from a high school in the Commonwealth, and have an annual family income of $200,000 or less.

-If the family income is less than the median income of the commonwealth, the students are also required to apply for any federal and state grants available to them.
+If a family’s income is less than the median income of state, the students are also required to apply for any federal and state grants available to them.
 To remain eligible, students must take a minimum per-semester course load of 15 credits, and maintain a grade point average of at least 2.7.

 “Just as it’s important for political leaders to put out bold plans, we really need students to demand leaders follow through on that promise,” Eldridge said.